GraemeMalcolm/data-stuff/02-batch-stream.md

 Disadvantages of batch processing include:

 - The time delay between ingesting the data and getting the results.
 - All of a batch job's input data must be ready before a batch can be processed.
 This means data must be carefully checked.
 Problems with data, errors, and program crashes that occur during batch jobs bring the whole process to a halt.
 The input data must be carefully checked before the job can be run again.
-Even minor data errors, such as typographical errors in dates, can prevent a batch job from running.
+Even minor data errors can prevent a batch job from running.

 ## Understand stream processing

 In stream processing, each new piece of data is processed when it arrives.
-Unlike batch processing, there's no waiting until the next batch processing interval - data is processed as individual pieces in real-time rather than being processed a batch at a time.
+Unlike batch processing, there's no waiting until the next batch processing interval - data is processed as individual units in real-time rather than being processed a batch at a time.
 Streaming data processing is beneficial in most scenarios where new, dynamic data is generated on a continual basis.

 For example, a better approach to our hypothetical car counting problem might be to apply a *streaming* approach, by counting the cars in real-time as they pass: